destan/destan.github.io/_posts/2014-02-26-bilgisayar-muhendisligi-ogrencilerine-ogutler.md

 --------------------

 **Advice #4:** Learn how to use Google.
 No you don't know!
-I am sure you don't know because if you knew you would never need to ask questions to your teaching assistants or professors and you would be able to finish your baby-toy home works...
+I am sure you don't know because if you knew you would never need to ask questions to your teaching assistants or professors and you would be able to finish your baby-toy home works.

 Ask questions to Google as you should do in **Advice #2** .
 But remember that it is not a human and works with <em>key-words. </em>For example you are given a home work in C which requires use of two dimensional arrays.
 But you haven't been taught this concept yet!
 What you will do now?
 How can you do this without knowing anything about two dimensional arrays?